RDI Resource Design Inc - Landscape & Visual Impact Assessment

 RDI provides practical solutions for meeting Visual Quality Objectives (now VQ Requirements) which are strongly centered in ecological objectives at the forest landscape level.

-The Association of BC Forest Professionals (ABCFP), back-linked on our Connections page, offers four excellent Visual Resource Management training modules on their website for members.
+The Forest Professionals British Columbia (FPBC), back-linked on our Connections page, offers four excellent Visual Resource Management training modules on their website for members.
 See our VRM Publications page for the link.
 Included in Module 4 - "Assessing the Design" is a link to the 2018 draft "Guidance for Forest Professionals Practicing in Visual Resource Management".
 RDI has provided a link to this important document as well as links to ABCFP Ethical and Professional Conduct Standards to which RDI adheres when conducting Visual Resource Management assessments and reviews (see yellow highlighted links below).
-KB Fairhurst, RPF, has been a Registrant of the ABCFP since 1981.
+KB Fairhurst, RPF, has been a Registrant of the FPBC since 1981.

 With old-growth forests very much a topic of discussion in BC today, the Wilderness Committee has published a sophisticated interactive map of old-growth deferrals, other old-growth, and related development plans covering the entire province which should help inform these discussions.